BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 Head down and talk to the purple haired guy above the destroyed train station.
 A hotshot will steal his painkillers!
 Follow him inside the North Peridot Alley, where you can fight him.

-**Hotshot Stiles.
-Field: No Field**
-- Timburr, Lv.
-15, Serious Nature, IVs: 10
-- Baltoy, Lv.
-15, Serious Nature, IVs: 10
-- Skiploom, Lv.
-16, Serious Nature, IVs: 10
+!battle(["Stiles", :COOLTRAINER_Male, 0])

-Return to the guy who will give you 5 *Exp.
+Return to the purple haired guy in Lower Peridot, who will give you 5 *Exp.
 Candy S*.
 Nice.

 ## Grand Hall Trainers 1

 Now is a good time to mention the Grand Hall repeatable grinding trainers in the top right corner.
 Each day of the week, different trainers will be available for grinding.
 At set points in the game, the trainers will get stronger and their rewards better.
 For now, each trainer will give you 2 *Exp.
 Candy S* when you defeat them, useful for bringing your levels up.
 The game will also heal your party after defeating one to save time!
 The trainers are as follows:

-**Arcade Star Carol (SUN).
-Field: No Field**
-- Totodile, Lv.
-10, Serious Nature, IVs: 10
-- Sentret, Lv.
-10, Serious Nature, IVs: 10
-- Chikorita, Lv.
-10, Serious Nature, IVs: 10

-**Hotshot Fawkes (SUN).
-Field: No Field**
-- Froakie, Lv.
-14, Serious Nature, IVs: 10

-**Casanova Gibson (SUN).
-Field: No Field**
-- Kabuto, Lv.
-14, Serious Nature, IVs: 10

-**Youngster Jonah (MON).
-Field: No Field**
-- Squirtle, Lv.
-14, Docile Nature, IVs: 15

-**Hotshot Jace (TUE).
-Field: No Field**
-- Drifloon, Lv.
-12, Serious Nature, IVs: 10

-**Psychic Silva (WED).
-Field: No Field**
-- Natu, Lv.
-12, Serious Nature, IVs: 10

-**Elder JB (THU).
-Field: No Field**
-- Froakie, Lv.
-11, Serious Nature, IVs: 10
-- Fennekin, Lv.
-11, Serious Nature, IVs: 10

-**Techie Will (FRI).
-Field: No Field**
-- Treecko, Lv.
-10, Serious Nature, IVs: 10
-- Charmander, Lv.
-10, Serious Nature, IVs: 10

-**Elder Anthony (SAT).
-Field: No Field**
-- Rufflet, Lv.
-12, Serious Nature, IVs: 10

-**Hotshot Emile (SAT).
-Field: No Field**
-- Nidoran M., Lv.
-14, Serious Nature, IVs: 10

-**Casanova Zach & Lady Beau (SAT).
-Field: No Field**
-- Bulbasaur, Lv.
-11, Serious Nature, IVs: 10
-- Solosis, Lv.
-12, Serious Nature, IVs: 10
-- Jigglypuff, Lv.
-12, Serious Nature, IVs: 10
-- Togepi, Lv.
-12, Serious Nature, IVs: 10
+**Sunday:**

+!battle(["Carol", :COOLTRAINER_Female, 3])

+!battle(["Gibson", :Casanova, 3])

+**Monday:**

+!battle(["Jonah", :YOUNGSTER, 3])

+**Tuesday:**

+!battle(["Jace", :COOLTRAINER_Male, 3])

+**Wednesday:**

+!battle(["Silva", :PSYCHIC_Male, 3])

+**Thursday:**

+!battle(["JB", :EXPERT_Male, 3])

+**Friday:**

+!battle(["Will", :TechNerd, 3])

+**Saturday:**

+!battle(["Anthony", :EXPERT_Male, 3])

+!battle(["Emile", :COOLTRAINER_Male, 3])

+!battle(["Zach", :Casanova, 3], nil, ["Beau", :LADY, 3])

 Use the trainers as you'd like to prepare for the gym.

 By now hopefully you've been able to evolve your Bidoof into **Bibarel** at Lv.
-15. If so, head into the house across from Mosswater to do an in-game trade for **Munna**!
+15. If so, head into the house across from Mosswater, in Upper Peridot, to do an in-game trade for **Munna**!

 ## Volt Badge

 Enter the Neo-Circuit Power-Plant gym when you're ready.
 The puzzle is simple: beat a trainer, talk to Voltorb, talk to the metal grate standing in your way.

-**Techie Ivan.
-Field: Factory Field**
-- Voltorb, Lv.
-11, Serious Nature, IVs: 10
-- Voltorb, Lv.
-11, Serious Nature, IVs: 10

-**Techie Bill.
-Field: Factory Field**
-- Mareep, Lv.
-14, Serious Nature, IVs: 10

-**Hotshot Lennon.
-Field: Factory Field**
-- Shinx, Lv.
-12, Serious Nature, IVs: 10

-**Techie Yan.
-Field: Factory Field**
-- Tynamo, Lv.
-14, Serious Nature, IVs: 10
+!battle(["Ivan", :TechNerd, 0], "Factory Field")

+!battle(["Bill", :TechNerd, 0], "Factory Field")

+!battle(["Lennon", :COOLTRAINER_Male, 0], "Factory Field")

+!battle(["Yan", :TechNerd, 0], "Factory Field")

 Study the Electric Terrain Field Notes and talk to the gym leader when you're ready.

-**Cheer Captain Julia (2x Potion).
-Field: Electric Terrain.**
-- Minun, Lv.
-12, Ability: Minus, Modest Nature, IVs: 10
-    - Nuzzle
-    - Charge Beam
-    - Encore
-    - Quick Attack
-- Geodude-Alola, Lv.
-12, Ability: Galvanize, Adamant Nature, IVs: 20
-    - Self-Destruct
-    - Tackle
-    - Charge
-    - Rollout
-- Voltorb, Lv.
-12, Ability: Aftermath, Adamant Nature, IVs: 20
-    - Explosion
-    - Rollout
-    - Charge Beam
-    - Sonic Boom
-- Plusle, Lv.
-13, Ability: Lightning Rod, Modest Nature, IVs: 10
-    - Nuzzle
-    - Charge Beam
-    - Encore
-    - Quick Attack
-- Oricorio-Pom-Pom, Lv.
-14, Ability: Dancer, Quirky Nature, IVs: 10
-    - Work Up
-    - Tailwind
-    - Pound
-    - Air Cutter
-- Electrode, Lv.
-15, Ability: Aftermath, Bashful Nature, IVs: 24
-    - Charge Beam
-    - Sonic Boom
-    - Rollout
-    - Charge
+!battle(["Julia", :JULIA, 0], "Electric Terrain")

-Pokémon Reborn's first gym leader comes in pretty hot.
-You'll notice that she mostly uses two strategies across her team: stacking Special Attack with Electric Terrain boosted Charge Beam, and wearing out your Lv.
-20 and under Pokémon quickly with Sonic Boom.
-Her Electrode is very fast, and can employ both of these strategies effectively and then take out a chunk of your HP on the way out with Aftermath.
+Pokémon Reborn's first gym leader is live!
+Julia's team centers around two strategies: stacking Special Attack with Electric Terrain boosted Charge Beam, and wearing out your low maximum-HP Pokemon quickly with Sonic Boom.
+Her Electrode is very fast, and can employ both of these strategies effectively and then take out another chunk of HP on its way out with Aftermath.
 Geodude and Voltorb also like to explode, and since the former's is boosted by STAB, Galvanize, and the field... it's gonna hurt.
-Oricorio can hit hard and boost the speed of the entire team for a few turns, and also punishes your Grass-type starter.
+Oricorio is on the team for coverage: it can hit hard and boost the speed of the entire team for a few turns, and also punishes your Grass-type starter.

-Her team luckily isn't super bulky, so trying to get something going with your own sweepers might be the key.
+Luckily, the team isn't super bulky, so trying to get something going with your own sweepers might be the key.
 Kricketune and Mightyena can really shine here, as well as your second stage starter especially with Torrent / Blaze / Overgrow.
-Elemental Seeds boost speed on this field, which can be key to getting momentum with your sweeper.
-Reborn doesn't always force you to keep the default field around, however: if you have Zigzagoon, you can use Mud Sport to destroy the field, making things a bit more even for you.
+Elemental Seeds boost speed on this field, which can be key to getting momentum with your sweeper. *Reborn doesn't always force you to keep the default field around*, however: if you have Zigzagoon, you can use Mud Sport to destroy the Electric Terrain field entirely!

 Once you emerge victorious, you'll be given the *Volt Badge* as well as *TM57 Charge Beam*.
 TM's are infinite-use, so feel free to slap it on anything that can learn it.
 You also get to go up to Lv.
 25 now!
 Great job completing section 1 of Pokémon Reborn!